 Midway through practice an alert sounded in one of the concussion helmets indicating a 9G force hit to the player.
 He was removed for evaluation and the player told his coach that he had a headache and had been nauseated since the Thursday night JV game. – something he had not reported to anyone.
 The helmet alert allowed the trainers to prevent a potentially negative outcome.

-The Riddell helmets that are fitted with sensors to measure G-force of hits on the field come with a price tag of $500 each, compared to $300 for regular helmets.
+One major concern with Traumatic Brain Injury (TBI) is secondary impact syndrome.
+The Riddell helmets, fitted with sensors to measure G-force of hits on the field, have a price tag of $500 each, compared to $300 for regular helmets.
 The goal is to provide 12 helmets to each high school football team.
-North Henderson has 12 helmets and West Henderson, East Henderson and Hendersonville have four each.
-Won’t you consider supporting our youth with this valuable piece of equipment!
+North Henderson High has 12 helmets.
+West Henderson, East Henderson and Hendersonville High Schools have four each.
+Consider supporting our youth with this valuable piece of equipment.

 Since that event, Dick and Nancy have become CHAMPIONS of Pardee’s Cardiac Program and ambassadors of the Foundation’s fund raising efforts.
-Won’t you join Dick and Nancy with your support!
+You can join Dick and Nancy with your support!